Undergraduate global opportunities

 Immerse yourself in various global health perspectives in innovative practice, research and advocacy initiatives.
 This program will kick off with U-M School of Nursing Global Summer Institute on May 11, 12, 13 where you will hear from keynote speakers, as well as join skills sessions to gain practical tips designed to advance your academic, professional and personal engagement with global health.

-health from maternal health, to mental health, community care, access and changing systems.
+Through May and June, join the weekly Global Health Coffee and Conversation Series that bring lived perspectives from different cultures and health systems in various fields in health from maternal health, to mental health, community care, access and changing systems.
 These are designed to be interactive conversations where students will participate in the conversations to deepen their understanding in various fields of global health.
 Students are required to complete a reflection paper, which can be showcased and/or presented at the U-M School of Nursing Global Fair in Fall.

 Additionally, there are individual global health projects available for graduate students.
 Please contact the U-M School of Nursing Office of Global Affairs if you are interested in setting up a custom virtual global health project.
 Learn more about the Summer Virtual Immersion Program.